KevinMarquette/kevinmarquette.github.io/_draft/idea Gherkin part2.md

     @Functions @Milestone
     Scenario: basic feature support
         Given we have public functions
-        Then we have a New-Node function
+        And we have a New-Node function

 Then we can run those the scenarios that have the tag `@Functions` like this.